 Some stakeholders suggested imposing a fee for Saturday and Sunday with carpools being free.
 Others thought that charging vehicle parking fees could result in visitors avoiding the fees by parking in neighborhoods and impacting residents.
 Stakeholders also brought up issues about equity of access where only those who can afford to pay are able to visit the Preserve when this resource should be available to all members of the public.
-A parking fee system requires staff resources for education and enforcement without which it would be ineffective as a way to deter visitors from using their cars and reducing peak parking demands.
+A parking fee system requires staff resources for education and enforcement without which it would be ineffective as a way to deter visitors from driving their cars to the Preserve and reducing peak parking demands.
 One caution was to avoid measures requiring additional staff or attendants due to long-term costs and budget unpredictability.

-The City of Cupertino has identified priority bike and pedestrian infrastructure improvements on Cristo Rey Drive and Stevens Creek Boulevard that could improve access to the Preserve and is seeking grant opportunities to fund the projects.
+The City of Cupertino has identified priority bike and pedestrian infrastructure improvements on Cristo Rey Drive and Stevens Creek Boulevard that could improve access to the Preserve and is seeking partnership and grant opportunities to fund the projects.
 Other pathways around the Preserve are more focused on localized use rather than regional use and the lack of sidewalks raised safety concerns.
-One suggestion was to focus on bike improvements in order to reach a broader audience and another was to highlight the St. Joseph Avenue access which seemed ideal for its flat terrain and its proximity to a major thoroughfare.
-However, conflicts with safe routes to school and increased traffic in neighborhoods caused by highlighting bicycle or pedestrian access points was raised as an issue.
+One suggestion was to focus on bike improvements in order to reach a broader audience and another was to highlight the St. Joseph Avenue access for neighborhood walk-in and bike-in access which seemed ideal for its flat terrain and its proximity to a major thoroughfare.
+However, conflicts with safe routes to school and increased traffic in neighborhoods caused by highlighting bicycle or pedestrian access points were raised as issues.
 Improving bike and pedestrian infrastructure along routes to school and limiting outreach about this neighborhood access point to the local neighborhoods may alleviate some concerns.
-In addition, some stakeholders noted that allowing bike use on trails in the Preserve may also encourage visitors to shifts modes but suitability of the trails for bike use would need to be considered.
+In addition, some stakeholders noted that allowing bike use on trails in the Preserve may also encourage visitors to shifts modes but suitability of the existing Preserve trails for bike use would need to be considered.

 There was interest in dynamic signage to let visitors know if the main parking lot was full before they arrive to the parking area.
-Pairing the signage with park-and-ride facilities was a suggestion.
+Pairing dynamic signage with park-and-ride facilities was a suggestion.
 Also of interest was a parking availability application to allow visitors to see real-time data before deciding to visit the Preserve.